 Let's check the app settings - push the gear icon in the right bottom corner to open the menu.
-If you're using the LabCam Pro adapter, set the Adapter = LabCam Pro.
+If you're using the LabCam Pro adapter (older version), set the Adapter = LabCam Pro.
 Leave the other settings as they are.
 Tap the main screen to return.

 App Settings - check the adapter type